ecamlioglu/Python-Study-Bootcamp/README.md

 - Our goal is to learn python and make projects.

-All the documents here are Open Source.
+All the documents here are 💯 Open Source.

+and Enjoy the coding 👍 ...